peteroupc/peteroupc.github.io/colorgen.md

 - retrieving the name keyed to that color in a hash table, or returning an error if that color doesn't exist in the hash table, or
 - finding the [nearest color](#Nearest_Colors) to that color among the named colors, and returning the color found this way (and/or that color's name).<sup>[(28)](#Note28)</sup>

-Converting a color name to a color is equivalent to retrieving the color keyed to that name in a hash table, or returning an error if that name (or optionally, its lower-cased form) doesn't exist in the hash table.<sup>[(28)](#Note28)</sup>
+Converting a color name to a color is equivalent to retrieving the color keyed to that name (or optionally, its lower-cased form) in a hash table, or returning an error if no such color exists.<sup>[(28)](#Note28)</sup>

 **Note:** As used in the [CSS color module level 3](http://www.w3.org/TR/css3-color/), named colors defined in that module are in the [_sRGB color space_](#sRGB) (as companded colors).